 Through his business and leadership skills, Adam Silver has helped to establish the NBA as one of the world’s preeminent sports leagues, as a model for global sports marketing organizations, and as one of the largest providers of sports programming in the world.

-Silver became NBA Deputy Commissioner and Chief Operating Officer in July 2006 after his appointment was unanimously approved by the NBA Board of Governors.
-He assumed his role as the league’s second-in-command following more than eight years as President and COO, NBA Entertainment.
+Silver was unanimously approved by the NBA Board of Governors to succeed David Stern as NBA Commissioner beginning February 1, 2014.
+Silver became NBA Deputy Commissioner and Chief Operating Officer in July 2006, assuming his role as the league’s second-in-command following more than eight years as President and COO, NBA Entertainment.

-Silver has been instrumental in many league accomplishments, including playing a key role in the negotiations of the league’s last two television agreements, the last three collective bargaining agreements with the National Basketball Players Association, the development of the WNBA and NBA Development League, the partnership with Turner Broadcasting to jointly manage the NBA’s digital assets, the formation of iHoops – a partnership with the NCAA on a wide-ranging initiative aimed at enhancing youth basketball programs, and the creation of NBA China as a separately incorporated operating entity.
+Silver has been instrumental in many league accomplishments, including playing a key role in the negotiations of the league’s last two television agreements, the last three collective bargaining agreements with the National Basketball Players Association, the development of the WNBA and NBA Development League, the partnership with Turner Broadcasting to jointly manage the NBA’s digital assets, and the creation of NBA China as a separately incorporated operating entity.

 During Silver's tenure, the NBA’s digital activities have expanded rapidly as NBA Entertainment launched NBA TV – the league’s 24-hour television channel – and developed the NBA.com network, which consists of more than 60 unique websites, including NBA.com, WNBA.com, NBADLeague.com, team sites for the three leagues, and 15 international sections of NBA.com.
 Silver also oversees the NBA’s game telecasts, which are carried in 215 countries and territories in 47 languages.